 Mr. Gabi Kila has clocked more than 25 years in the Public Service especially in the Department of Finance beginning with Provincial Finance Office Konedobu.

 He commenced work as a junior officer and moved up the rank and file holding some very senior positions within the Department.
 He held the position of First Assistant Secretary Provincial and District Financial Management Division (FAS PDFM) for many years.
 This division is responsible for supervision and monitoring of all Provincial and District Finance Office operations in the 21 provinces and 86 districts of the country.
-These offices provide financial management services at the sub-national level where he has a vast knowledge of operations at.
+These offices provide financial management services at the sub-national level where he has a vast knowledge of operations.
+Mr. Kila is also responsible for improvements in public finance management systems in the provinces and districts.

 He holds a Masters in Business Administration (MBA) from the University of Papua New Guinea (UPNG).